5 Easy Ways to Froth Milk at Home

-I make tea lattes fairly often at home but I don’t have a fancy espresso machine to steam milk to get that lovely froth.
+I make a lot of tea lattes at home but I don’t have a fancy espresso machine to steam milk to get that lovely froth.

-It adds a rich mouthfeel and smooth texture that elevates the latte experience at home.
+Lush, velvety foam adds a rich mouthfeel and smooth texture which elevates the latte experience at home.

-To froth milk, you need to start with heated milk.
+To froth milk for the methods used below, you need to start with heated milk.